Radical Pairings

 Radical Pairings was launched at the 2025 National Festival of Making, where a retrospective exhibition curated by Liz Wilson celebrated the work of the artists, inviting new visitors to experience their work in a gallery environment.

-From short-term residencies to long-term collaborations each artist embedded themselves within a manufacturing environment, working closely with skilled labour forces, specialist materials and industrial processes.
+From short-term residencies to long-term collaborations, each artist embedded themselves within a manufacturing environment, working closely with skilled labour forces, specialist materials and industrial processes.
 These residencies offered an unusual but generative context with the factory floor becoming an extension of a studio, the rhythms of production informing new ways of making and thinking.

 Radical Pairings gestures not only to the innovative collaborations forged between artists and manufacturers, but also to the deeper reimagining made possible when these encounters are shaped by openness, experimentation and care.
 In doing so, it invites us to rethink the boundaries between industry and art as co-creative forces with the potential to shape new cultural, material, and social futures.

-Artists
+Artists + Manufacturers

 Radical Pairings showcases the work of five exceptional women artists:

-Jacqueline Donachie
+Jacqueline Donachie + Lancashire Saw Company

-Nicola Ellis
+Nicola Ellis + Ritherdon

-Hannah Leighton-Boyce
+Hannah Leighton-Boyce + Darwen Teraccotta

-Liz Wilson
+Liz Wilson + CNC Robotoics

 Discover the unique stories behind each Art in Manufacturing residency below.